 As expected, crypto’s drops were a reverse of the rising volatility – IG’s Volatility Index (VIX) shot up over 14% between Monday and Tuesday.

 IG is a world-leading online trading and investments provider for thousands of financial markets.
 With CFDs, you can buy long or sell short on Bitcoin, Ethereum, Ripple and more depending on whether you think prices will rise or fall.
-Start today by opening an IG account.

 The equity market, generally categorised as equally risky, also retreated on the back of oil’s price collapse on Tuesday – which saw US crude fall below zero for the first time in history.
 The S&P 500 and Dow Jones Industrial Average indexes each fell 3.07% and 2.67% throughout the day.